**These posts often contain affiliate links. Please see our disclosure policy for details.**

 - Belt – I used embroidery floss

-The length isn’t as critical because you can trim it if it’s too long.
-You want it at least long enough to wrap all the way around and overlap a little on the back for gluing.
+The length isn't as critical because you can trim it if it's too long.
+You want it to be at least long enough to wrap all the way around and overlap a little on the back for gluing purposes.

 Use the printable pattern pieces to make this easy.

-Step 1: Glue the body fabric around body, and glue the seam down in the back.
+Step 3b: Glue the body fabric around the body, and glue the seam down in the back.

+- Part 1: First, cut a rectangular piece of fabric that is slightly bigger than the body piece you used.
+(Use the printable pattern.)
 Put a thin line of glue across the top of the head as if going from one ear, up over the top of the head and down to the other ear, like a headband.
-Press fabric down with the edge in the glue line.
-[Above right photo shows this from the front.
-Below left photo shows this from the back.]
+Press the fabric down with the edge in the glue line.
+[The above-right photo shows this from the front side.
+The below-left photo shows this from the backside.]

-Step 2: Put a dab of glue in the middle of the back of the head.
-Press the fabric down into the glue, as shown in the middle photo below.
+- Part 2: Next, put a dab of glue in the middle of the back of the head.
+Press the fabric down into the glue, as shown in the below-middle photo.

-Step 3: Next, put a vertical line of glue right in the middle of the back of the head/shoulders.
-Take one corner of the back of the head covering and fold it in and push into the glue.
+- Part 3: Finally, put a vertical line of glue down the middle of the back of the head/shoulders.
+Take one corner of the back of the head covering, fold it in, and push it into the glue.
 Put another vertical line of glue down the middle and fold the other corner in, securing it into the glue.
-[As pictured in the lower right photo.]
-The finished product should have the head covering wrapping around the back and being secured with glue.
+[Pictured in the lower-right photo.]
+The finished product should have the head covering wrapped around the back and secured with glue.

 The process of making the rest of the people is largely the same as it was for making Mary.